bensmithett/structurizr-mini/README.md

 - Put your `workspace.json` in the same place
 - Go to `http://[YOUR SERVER]/index.html`

-How you get a `workspace.json` depends on your Structurizr workflow and where the source of truth lives:
+How you get a `workspace.json` depends on your workflow and where your source of truth lives.

-## Workflows

-### Workflow 1: Structurizr Cloud/On-Premises
+## Workflow 1: Structurizr Cloud/On-Premises

 The source of truth for your workspace is in the Cloud/On-Premises instance.
-Use [Structurizr CLI's `pull`](https://docs.structurizr.com/cli/pull) to [export it](https://structurizr.com/help/workspace-export-and-import).
+Use [Structurizr CLI's `pull`](https://docs.structurizr.com/cli/pull) to [export](https://structurizr.com/help/workspace-export-and-import) `workspace.json`.

-### Workflow 2: `workspace.dsl` as source of truth
+## Workflow 2: `workspace.dsl` as source of truth

-The source of truth for your workspace is a `workspace.dsl` committed to version control.
+A `workspace.dsl` committed to version control is your source of truth.

-You're probably not using Structurizr Cloud or On-Premises (or if you are, it's just so you can host diagrams — you can use Mini for that now!)
+You're not using Structurizr Cloud or On-Premises (or if you are, it's just as a publish target for your diagrams).

 The CLI can export that file to JSON...